Homeless Man Accused of Raping 14-Year-Old at Knifepoint Arrested in Bell Gardens

 "However, officers were able to quickly take him into custody.''

-Neslen said Nunez "had his distinctive facial tattoo covered by a bandage in an attempt to conceal his identity.''
+Nunez "had his distinctive facial tattoo covered by a bandage in an attempt to conceal his identity,'' according to Neslen.

-On Thursday afternoon, officers and investigators had tracked down and arrested the second suspect, who was identified as 41-year-old Jaomir Perez.
-Perez was booked into the Inmate Reception Center on $50,000 bail, according to sheriff's inmate records.
+Last Thursday afternoon, officers and investigators had tracked down and arrested the second suspect, who was identified as Perez.